OFFICIAL SHOW RULES OF THE AMERICAN RABBIT BREEDERS ASSOCIATION, INC.

 SECTION 57.
 It shall be considered unethical for an ARBA judge to comment to exhibitors upon the placement made by the official show judge, or judges, unless requested to act upon an official protest.

 SECTION 58.
 Judges must present their valid ARBA judges license to the show secretary prior to the beginning of the show.

 SECTION 59.
 Awarding more than one first place in any class is strictly prohibited.

 SECTION 60.
 A class will be officially closed upon placement of the first place animal.
 Judging of a breed is officially completed upon selection of Best of Breed and Best Opposite Sex of Breed.
 No entries are permitted to be added to a breed once it is completed.
 A judge shall have the authority to alter any awards within a breed prior to its completion.
+Awards for variety / group can only be altered by the judge that made the original selections.
 Once judging of a breed is completed, no changes may be made, except in the case of an official protest being filed and upheld, or wrongfully issuing an award to an ineligible animal.
 If an animal is chosen Best of Breed, and later found to have a disqualification, it shall retain its previous award, and simply not be considered for an additional award.
 A show is considered completed upon selection of Best In Show.

 SECTION 61.
 Every judge should use good judgment at all times, in all their decisions, and give each rabbit or cavy the benefit of the doubt.